Cesar Chavez: Orders, decorations, monuments, and honors

-The Reuther-Chavez Award was created in 2002 by Americans for Democratic Action "to recognize important activist, scholarly and journalistic contributions on behalf of workers' rights, especially the right to unionize and bargain collectively".
+The Reuther-Chavez Award was created in 2002 by Americans for Democratic Action "to recognize important activist, scholarly and journalistic contributions on behalf of workers' rights, especially the right to unionize and bargain collectively."
 Colegio Cesar Chavez, named after Chavez while he was still alive, was a four-year "college without walls" in Mount Angel, Oregon, intended for the education of Mexican-Americans, that ran from 1973 to 1983.
 On May 18, 2011, Navy Secretary Ray Mabus announced that the Navy would be naming the last of 14 Lewis and Clark-class cargo ships after Cesar Chavez.
 The USNS Cesar Chavez was launched on May 5, 2012.

 In 2004, the National Chavez Center was opened on the UFW national headquarters campus in Keene by the César E. Chávez Foundation.
 It currently consists of a visitor center, memorial garden and his grave site.
 When it is fully completed, the 187 acre site will include a museum and conference center to explore and share Chavez's work.
 On September 14, 2011, the U.S. Department of the Interior added the 187 acre Nuestra Senora Reina de La Paz ranch to the National Register of Historic Places.
 On October 8, 2012, President Barack Obama designated the Cesar E. Chavez National Monument within the National Park system.
-California State University San Marcos's Chavez Plaza includes a statue to Chavez.
+California State University San Marcos' Chavez Plaza includes a statue to Chavez.
 In 2007, The University of Texas at Austin unveiled its own Cesar Chavez statue on campus.
 The Consolidated Natural Resources Act of 2008 authorized the National Park Service to conduct a special resource study of sites that are significant to the life of Cesar Chavez and the farm labor movement in the western United States.
 The study evaluated the significance and suitability of sites significant to Cesar Chavez and the farm labor movement, and the feasibility and appropriateness of a National Park Service role in the management of any of these sites.